JuliaLang/IJulia.jl/docs/src/manual/running.md

 ## Command-Line Launcher

 Starting with Julia 1.12, you can launch IJulia directly from the command line using the `ijulia` command.
-First, you need to install the app entry point by running in the Julia REPL:
+First, you need to install the app entry point (see [Julia app documentation](https://pkgdocs.julialang.org/v1/apps/)) by running in the Julia REPL:

 ```julia
 pkg> app add IJulia
 ```

+You may need to add `~/.julia/bin` to your PATH if it's not already there.

 Then you can use the `ijulia` command from your terminal: